Life Lines

 Step 4 Apply Dressing Firmly To Wound

-Should blood seep through the dressing apply a second dress with firm pressure and elevate.
+Should blood seep through the dressing, apply a second dressing with firm pressure and elevate.

 Step 5 Call 999